magento/devdocs/guides/v2.0/migration/migration-plan.md

 ## Step 5: Make changes to the migrated data (if needed)

-Sometimes you may want to have your Magento 2 store with different directory structure, sales rules, CMS pages, etc. after migration.
+Sometimes you may want to have your Magento 2 store with different catalog structure, sales rules, CMS pages, etc. after migration.

 You need to be carfull because after such changes the next migration step (Incremental data update) might not work properly.